Education Innovation’s Best-Kept Secret? Out-of-School Time

 By Carrie Wihbey, Kateshia McAfee and Laura Tavares

-In the world of education innovation, there's a lot of buzz about transformation: redesigning schools, embedding career-connected learning, centering student voice.
-But too often, we overlook one of the most promising — and flexible — spaces to actually do this work: out-of-school time (OST).
-At WPS Institute, we’ve come to believe that if we’re serious about reimagining education, we need to start looking where the time, interest, and freedom already are.
+In the world of education innovation, there’s plenty of buzz about transformation — redesigning schools, embedding career-connected learning, centering student voice.
+But too often, we overlook one of the most promising and flexible spaces to make this real: out-of-school time (OST).
+If we’re serious about reimagining education, we need to look where the time, interest, and freedom already exist.

-This summer, we’re doubling down on that belief through a new partnership with the Boys & Girls Clubs of Newton, Waltham, and Watertown.
+This summer, WPS Institute is doubling down on that belief through a new partnership with the Boys & Girls Clubs of Newton, Waltham, and Watertown.
 Together, we’re launching a youth-powered Summer Leadership Institute that’s part design studio, part civic lab, and part launchpad for student purpose.
-Here's why we believe OST is a vital partner in education innovation — and why we think more of us should be investing here.

 School systems face unique constraints around staffing, scheduling, and accountability that can make rapid innovation challenging.
 OST environments, on the other hand, offer complementary flexibility to pilot innovative learning models that can eventually enhance what schools offer.
 With fewer constraints on staffing, scheduling, and testing, OST environments serve as real-world labs for redesign.